-Let me tell you about how my passion for understanding the effects of interactive media started and how it evolved into my research on Game Transfer Phenomena.
+Let me share with you how my passion for understanding the effects of interactive media began and how it evolved into my research on Game Transfer Phenomena.

-More than fifteen years ago, when I was an undergraduate psychology student, Internet was not accessible as nowadays.
-When Internet was introduced at my university’s computer lab many including myself stuck to the screens like leeches.
-Around that time I was looking for an original research topic for my thesis.
+Over fifteen years ago, when I was an undergraduate psychology student, the internet was not as accessible as it is today.
+When it was introduced at my university’s computer lab, many of us, including myself, were glued to the screens.
+At that time, I was searching for an original research topic for my thesis.

 2000: My first piece of research

-While I was writing up my thesis, I unexpectedly got invitations to participate in debate programmes on TV and to write in a newspaper.
-This was an amazing and positive experience for the undergraduate student I was, and it led me to my passion for understanding the effects of the interactive technology.
+Just after I conclude my thesis, I received unexpected invitations to participate in debate programmes on television and to write editorial articles for important newspaper.
+These experiences were incredibly positive for me as an undergraduate student, and it sparked my passion for understanding the impact of interactive technology.

 2010, February: Applying the Google logic!?

-In April 2010, I was doing my master studies at Stockholm University, and once again, I was looking for an original topic for a thesis.
+In April 2010, while pursuing my master’s degree at Stockholm University, I was looking for an original research topic for my thesis.

 First GTP study- Research process